-Sidre User Documentation¶
+Sidre User Guide¶

 The Sidre (Simulation data repository) component of Axom provides tools to centralize data management in HPC applications: data description, allocation, access, and so forth.
 The goal of Sidre is efficient coordination and sharing of data: across physics packages in integrated applications, and between applications and tools that provide capabilities such as file I/O, in situ visualization, and analysis.